travigd/documentation/http-api/index.md

 pinned: true
 ---

-The Event Store provides a native interface of AtomPub over HTTP.
-AtomPub is a RESTful protocol that can reuse many existing components, for example Reverse Proxies and client’s native HTTP caching.
-Since events stored in the Event Store are entirely immutable, cache expiration can be infinite.
+Event Store provides a native interface of AtomPub over HTTP.
+AtomPub is a RESTful protocol that can reuse many existing components, for example reverse proxies and a client’s native HTTP caching.
+Since events stored in Event Store are entirely immutable, cache expiration can be infinite.
 We can also leverage content type negotiation.
 Appropriately serialized events can be accessed as JSON or XML according to the request headers.

 <span class="note">
 Examples in this section make use of the command line tool [cURL](http://curl.haxx.se/) to construct HTTP requests.
-We use this tool regularly in development and likely you will find it quite useful as well when working with the HTTP API.
+We use this tool regularly in development and you will find it useful when working with the HTTP API.
 </span>

 ## Compatibility with AtomPub

-The Event Store is fully compatible with the 1.0 version of the Atom Protocol.
-If problems are found the protocol specified behaviour will be followed in future releases.
-There are however extensions to the protocol that have been made such as headers for control and custom `rel` links.
+Event Store is fully compatible with the 1.0 version of the Atom Protocol. <!-- I don't understand this --> If problems are found the protocol specified behaviour will be followed in future releases.
+There are extensions to the protocol, such as headers for control and custom `rel` links.

 ### Content Types

-The preferred way of determining which content type responses will be served is to set the Accept header on the request.
-However, as some clients do not deal well with HTTP headers when caching, appending a format parameter to the URL is also supported, e.g. `?format=xml`.
+The preferred way of determining which content type responses will be served is to set the `Accept` header on the request.
+As some clients do not deal well with HTTP headers when caching, appending a format parameter to the URL is also supported, e.g. `?format=xml`.

-The accepted content types for POST requests are currently:
+The accepted content types for POST requests are:

 - `application/xml`
 - `application/vnd.eventstore.events+xml`